emilva/modal-audio-analysis/README.md

 # Modal Audio Analysis

+*Note from the author: Do not use this for pirated music.
+Please purchase music from [Bandcamp](https://bandcamp.com), [Beatport](https://beatport.com), or other sites.
+There are starving musicians out there!*

 GPU-accelerated audio analysis using [Modal](https://modal.com).
 Extract BPM, beats, key, stems, genre, mood, and more from audio files.

 ## Features